 - The 6000s are open to advanced undergraduate students with approval of the instructor and the dean or advising office

 OT 8214.
 Evidence-Based Occupational Therapy Practice.
 3 Credits.

 Principles of evidence-based practice applied to clinical questions in the field of occupational therapy.
-Restricted to Majors only.
+Restricted to occupational therapy majors.

 OT 8215.
 Quality Improvement through Translational Practices.
 3 Credits.